salesforce/offline-app-developer-starter-kit/docs/OfflineLookups.md

 </lightning-record-picker>
 ```

-In the component’s JS file, the `handleChange` is called with the selected recordId after an account is selected.
-The recordId can then be used later when the edit form is submitted.
+In the component’s JS file, the `handleChange` event handler method is called with the record ID of the selected `Account`.
+This record ID will be added to the `Contact` when its edits are saved.

-[The developers document](https://developer.salesforce.com/docs/component-library/bundle/lightning-record-picker/documentation) contains more details on how to use the lightning-record-picker component.
+See the [Record Picker documentation](https://developer.salesforce.com/docs/component-library/bundle/lightning-record-picker/documentation) for more details on how to use the `lightning-record-picker` component.

 > **Note**
-> This component is a Beta Service in Winter'24 release.
-It is targeted to be GA in the coming releases.
-[Release Notes](https://help.salesforce.com/s/articleView?id=release-notes.rn_lwc_components.htm&release=246&type=5)
+> The `lightning-record-picker` component is a Beta Service in the Salesforce Winter '24 release.
+It is targeted to be GA in a release to follow.
+See the [Release Notes](https://help.salesforce.com/s/articleView?id=release-notes.rn_lwc_components.htm&release=246&type=5) for more information.

-## Steps
+## How to Configure

-1. [Configure your Offline Briefcase](https://github.com/salesforce/offline-app-developer-starter-kit#define-an-offline-briefcase) with the desired objects.
-In this example, you want to have records to be primed for Contact and Account objects.
-Especially, the primed account records will be searched when user lookup accounts in offline.
+1. [Configure your Offline Briefcase](../README.md#define-an-offline-briefcase) with the desired sObjects.
+In this example, you want to prime records for the `Contact` and `Account` sObjects.
+Priming `Contact` records will allow you to work with those records offline, while primed `Account` records can be looked up during offline searches.

-2. At the minimum, deploy the following LWCs to the org which can be added as quick actions to objects
+2. At a minimum, you must deploy the following LWCs to your Org, so they can be added as Quick Actions for the sObjects:
-    - viewAccountRecord (Account.view), viewContactRecord (Contact.view)
-    - createAccountRecord (Account.create), createContactRecord (Contact.create)
+    - `viewAccountRecord` (`Account.view`), and `viewContactRecord` (`Contact.view`)
+    - `createAccountRecord` (`Account.create`), and `createContactRecord` (`Contact.create`)

 3. Login to the Mobile Offline App.
-Let the briefcase priming is fully completed.
+Wait for briefcase priming to fully complete.

+4. To verify that you can create records while offline:

+    1. Turn off the network on your device (e.g. by putting it in Airplane Mode, turning off WiFi, etc.).
-4. Turn off network on device, tap the New button from Contacts home page to create a contact.
+    2. Tap the `New` button from the `Contacts` home page to create a new contact.
-    - Fill required data fields, e.g., Last Name
+    3. Fill in the required data fields, like `Last Name`.
-    - Tap the Account lookup field at the bottom.
-It brings up a modal page with a search box.
-You can type any key to start search.
-The dropdown list shows any matched records in cache, including the drafts!
-Select an account record from the dropdown list.
-The modal page is automatically closed.
+    4. Tap the `Account` lookup field at the bottom.
+It will bring up a modal page with a search box.
+    5. Start searching by entering your filter criteria.
+The dropdown list shows any records matching your filter in the local cache, including the drafts!
+    6. Select an `Account` record from the dropdown list.
+The modal page is automatically closed, and the `Account` record is populated in the lookup field.
-    - Now you have the account record filled in the lookup field.
-You can go ahead to save it as a new contact draft.
+    7. Save the record as a new `Contact` draft.

-5. Turn on network on device, let the drafts automatically synced up with server.
-You should see a new contact is created successfully with an associated account!
+5. Turn on the device's network, and let the drafts automatically sync up with the server.
+You should see that a new contact has been created successfully with an associated account!